monarch-initiative/phenogrid/README.md

 ### `gridSkeletonData`  object | required

 It is a Javascript object that contains all the target and source data to be rendered in the grid.

-This option allows you to specify the set of target groups (i.e., species) that will be visible throughout Phenogrid.
-There are two parameters which allow you to control whether a target group is displayed as a default in the multi-target comparison view, `crossComparisonView` and whether it should be active, `active = true`,  and thus fully visible within phenogrid.
-If `crossComparisonView = true`, for example, the target group will be visible as a default within the multi-target comparison view.
-For example, by default the following targets will be visible upon loading phenogrid (active must be set to true):

-The `active` parameter can override other parameters, but activating or deactivating a target group.
-For example, if the `active = false`, then the target group is not active within phenogrid and is not shown in comparison nor is it a selectable option from the menu.
-This is useful, if you not longer want that target group to be displayed within phenogrid and would like to retain the target group reference within the list.
-For example, the following are not active and will not be visible within phenogrid:

 ### `selectedSort`  string | optional